uhppoted/uhppoted-codegen/README.md

 The codegen'd bindings are an alternative to the [DLL](https://github.com/uhppoted/uhppoted-dll) which also supports development in languages other than Go.
-However, because of the way the cgo compiler compiles shared libraries it does require that a DLL built specifically for the target machine which can make application distribution more complicated than it should be.
+However, because of the way the cgo compiler compiles shared libraries it does require that a DLL be built specifically for the target machine which can make application distribution more complicated than it should be.

 ## Releases